pgorod/pgorod.github.io/_posts/2017-05-05-Concepts-Accounts-Contacts.md

 Where this is most useful is for **security accesses**.
 If you limit access to a certain Account, SuiteCRM will be smart enough to consider everything under that `Account`, including `Sub-Accounts`.
 This makes it easy to segment your data in high-level blocks, as well as with greater detail if you need to.

+For example, in the system modelling several schools, you could have top-level `Accounts` for each school, then sub-accounts for each class, in order to group students (modelled as `Contacts`) under these `Accounts`.
+In terms of security, a teacher from one of the schools (modelled as a `User` of your system) can be given access only to records from that school.

 ### Exceptionally, a Contact can belong to several accounts ###

 SuiteCRM is built to have only one Account attributed to a Contact.
 The user interface follows that assumption.
 However, there is a known gap in the system.
 You _can_ add a second account to a user, making him effectively belong in both.
 You can also extend this to a third account, and more...